ponzu-cms/ponzu/docker/README.md

 ## Ponzu Docker build

-Ponzu is distributed as a docker image **NEEDS LINK**, which aids in docker deployment.
+Ponzu is distributed as a [docker image](https://hub.docker.com/r/ponzu/ponzu/), which aids in docker deployment.
 The Dockerfile in this directory is used by ponzu to generate the docker image which contains the ponzu executable.

-### The following are convient commands during development of Ponzu.
+### The following are convenient commands during development of Ponzu core.

 #### Build the docker image.
 Run from the root of the project.
 ```bash